-Protein degradation and resources
+Protein degradation resources

 Protein degradation is the process by which proteins are naturally destroyed in a cell in order to maintain protein homeostasis, or an equilibrium of proteins in the human body.
 The body is constantly making and remaking proteins (creation), while also removing ones that have become inactive or mutated (degradation).
 When a cell is unable to degrade certain proteins, the proteins can accumulate, causing diseases like cancer.
 With targeted protein degradation, researchers are harnessing the cell’s own machinery to degrade several whole new classes of proteins that were previously considered “undruggable.”